redwoodjs/rwsdk.com/src/app/addons/blog/data/posts/true-js-fullstack.md

 📘 [Read more here on how to setup your Database](https://docs.rwsdk.com/core/database/) with RedwoodSDK

-### Request/Response: You’re in Control
+### Request/Response: You're in Control

-Don’t think you’re limited to React Server Components.
+Don't think you're limited to React Server Components.

 RedwoodSDK operates on a [Request/Response cycle](https://docs.rwsdk.com/core/routing/), which means you can write routes that return any valid Response:
 	•	JSON